kuiperzone/PupNet-Deploy/README.md

 additional information such as keywords.

 **IMPORTANT:** Since PupNet version 1.4.0, the macros `${APPSTREAM_DESCRIPTION_XML}` and `${APPSTREAM_CHANGELOG_XML}` may be used to auto-populate the default application description, and change (release) information.
-These are described in more detail below under [Application Versioning](#application-versioning-changelog).
+The latter is described in more detail below under [Application Versioning](#application-versioning-changelog).

 **Hint:** You can use PupNet itself to generate a metadata template file for a new project: